 I am now retired!
 My favorite band is 10 meters, but when it's not open I can be found on most any HF band, including 6 meters.
 I don't collect QSL cards, but if you really want one from me, you can send me a self-addressed envelope and I will send you one.
 I log my contacts to eQSL.
-Right now, my HF equipment consists of an Icom IC-746 (just bought on 5-4-14), a Kenwood TS-520S backup tranceiver with MC-50 mic, a Kenwood TS-430S, MC-60 microphone and matching AT-250 tuner plus AT-200 tuner for the random wire, two 10 meter QRP rigs, a converted 40 channel Robyn SB-510D and a converted 23 channel Midland mobile that I built into an old SBE 23 channel base station with an N3ZI digital VFO, running barefoot into an NA4RR Hexbeam at 35 ft., plus a random wire, inverted L antenna and a homebrew Carolina Windom for 10 thru 40 meters.
+Right now, my HF equipment consists of an Icom IC-746 (just bought on 5-4-14), a Kenwood TS-520S backup tranceiver with MC-50 mic, a Kenwood TS-430S, MC-60 microphone and matching AT-250 tuner plus AT-200 tuner for the random wire, three 10 meter QRP rigs, a converted 40 channel Robyn SB-510D, a Realistic TRC-448 and a converted 23 channel Midland mobile that I built into an old SBE base station cabinet with an N3ZI digital VFO, running barefoot into an NA4RR Hexbeam at 35 ft., plus a random wire, inverted L antenna and a homebrew Carolina Windom for 10 thru 40 meters.
 My shack is solar powered and almost all my equipment runs on DC.
 I used to take the Midland to work, where I had a vertical antenna on the roof.
 I also enjoy astronomy and playing ice hockey.
-UPDATE: Just passed the Extra today, 04-14-12.
-Got my new call 05-18-2012.
+UPDATE: Just passed the Extra on 04-14-12 and got my vanity call on 05-18-2012.
+I've been a ham since 1978 and have gotten back into CW after more than 30 years of phone.
+I'm mostly using a straight this time instead of my homebrew keyer.
+My SKCC# is 131136.

 My modest gear.

 Here I am outside my shack showing off a new Hexbeam and my ten incher, a homebrew Newtonian reflector on a Dobsonian mount, which I motorized.

 I have a four incher in the shed, but it's not as fun to brag about, hi.